-Africa Legal Aid (AFLA) is an influential pan-African entity devoted to promoting human rights and international criminal justice.
-AFLA was founded the 21st of October 1995, to coincide with the Africa Day of Human Rights.
-Celebrated for its convening power and its flagship publications, AFLA provides leadership and support to key institutions and organizations working for respect and recognition of human rights and international justice.
-AFLA operates throughout Africa and has a small office in the international legal capital of The Hague.
+Africa Legal Aid (AFLA) is an influential pan-African entity devoted to promoting rights and accountability.
+AFLA was founded on 21st October 1995, to coincide with Africa Day of Human Rights.
+Celebrated for its convening power and its flagship publications, AFLA provides leadership and support to key institutions and organisations.

 Translating paper-written rights into practical reality is the spirit behind AFLA’s motto: ‘Making Human Rights a Reality’.

 Recognition of Evelyn A. Ankumah and AFLA: